SilvesterYu/DATS-SHU235-Information-Visualization-Labs/README.md

 ## Week4/

 ### src/
-a lift state up example using a smiley face using webpack live server
+a lift state up example using a smiley face using webpack live server.
+Includes example of hook. (in index.js, useState())

 (the order of implementation is marked in the comments using (1), (2), ...)